KianSamii/StudentServices/README.md

     the product owner.
 As there are many ways to validate phonenumbers, I have decided to go with allowing characters shown in the example (a dash), spaces and the plus sign (+).

-4. The odd request of using specifically a v4 uuid is odd.
+4. The requirement of using specifically a v4 uuid as part of the request uuid is odd.
 Generally, the client should not impose its will on the location of an object.
 After creating the object, a Location header should be sent back (and in this case, a v4 UUID would make sense as a requirement).
 The Location header is currently sent back but the id section is required to be not null.
 With minor changes in the app, this can be easily changed to autogenerating the UUID.

 Testing